• Homeschool Costuming

 Yesterday, Institute of Excellence in Writing’s (IEW) Magnum Opus literary magazine arrived in the mail.

-Hurriedly, I flipped through it and found my son’s hoplite article!
+Hurriedly, I flipped through it to find my son’s hoplite five paragraph research paper with 5 cited sources!

 We gushed over how the editors made the article look professional!